 Students must be taking an art class to attend Ms. Barhorst's open lab (lunch mods are an exception to this rule if all other open labs are full).
 Students must work on art projects in open lab.
 Students must sign in to a specific numbered seat in open lab.
-The third clue is the word "strawberries".
 When all the numbered seats are filled, nobody else will be admitted into the open lab.
 Students are expected to work quietly and clean up their areas before they leave an open lab (see cleanup policy).
-Ms. Barhorst will be available for one-on-one consultation during open lab.
+Ms. Barhorst will be available for one-onone consultation during open lab.
 Because many projects will require more time than is available in class, students should plan to come to open lab at least twice a cycle to work on art projects or plan to take materials to work at home.